 Why did the dog run away?
 Because the owner left the gate open.
 The boy cried because he fell off his bike.
 Cause and effect can be a challenging concept for kids.
 While it may seem intuitive to adults, understanding why an action happened can be difficult for students to understand and communicate.
 But don’t worry, we’ve got you.
-Here are 18 cause-and-effect lesson plans and starter ideas that are simple but effective to help your students master this reading concept.
+Here are cause-and-effect lesson plans, starter ideas, and classroom activities that are simple but effective to help your students master this reading concept.

 1. Make an anchor chart.

 As you introduce cause and effect, an anchor chart can help reinforce the concept.
 They’re great to refer back to when reviewing and are helpful for kids to look at when working independently.